Returning to Germany to Teach English

 - Learn some German: Though hostility towards foreigners or Americans was rare during my experience, learning and using at least a few basic words of German will create good impressions.Germans will appreciate an attempt at speaking their language.Once they recognize an American accent though, they will likely be eager to practice their English.

 - Purchase a BahnCard: These cards are sold by Deutsche Bahn, the national passenger rail carrier.Valid for one year, the bearers of the cards receive 25% or 50% reductions on all train tickets, depending on the version bought.If planning on traveling frequently, these are essentially a gift from Deutsche Bahn.

-- www.howtogermany.com: A website for expatriates in Germany with helpful information on the practicalities of living in the country.
+- How to Germany: A website for expatriates in Germany with helpful information on the practicalities of living in the country.

-- www.germany.info:This is the official website of the German embassy and consulates in the United States.Available is useful information about the visa requirements.
+- German Missions in the United States: The official website of the German embassy and consulates in the United State with useful information available about the visa requirements.

 - Lonely Planet:This series was my travel guide of choice while living in Germany due to its emphasis on connecting with the local culture.
 A limited amount of the information contained in its books is also available at Lonelyplanet.com.